top of page

 To apply for the CPCC Career and College Promise (CCP) program at Ardrey Kell applicants must:

-• Be a junior or senior AK student who is on track for graduation (Note: Rising Juniors cannot take classes until the Fall Semester.
+• Be a junior or senior AK student who is on track for graduation (Note: Rising Juniors cannot take classes until the Fall Semester of their Junior year.

 • Hold a minimum of a 2.8 unweighted GPA OR meet the benchmark scores in English, Reading, and Math to be eligible for the College Transfer Pathways.